Sienci-Labs/Resources/longmill/assembly/lm-electronics.md

 Connect your computer to the LongMill control box via USB.

-<strong>Note: Your computer will automatically install drivers for the Arduino at this point if they are not already on your computer (can take a minute or two).
+<b>Note: Your computer will automatically install drivers for the Arduino at this point if they are not already on your computer (can take a minute or two).
 If you try to connect your machine but you cannot, you may need to manually install the drivers.
-You can do this by installing the <a href="https://www.arduino.cc/en/main/software">Arduino IDE</a> which will install the drivers during the installation, or you can follow the instructions on doing them <a href="https://www.arduino.cc/en/Guide/DriverInstallation">manually for Windows</a>.</strong>
+You can do this by installing the <a href="https://www.arduino.cc/en/main/software">Arduino IDE</a> which will install the drivers during the installation, or you can follow the instructions on doing them <a href="https://www.arduino.cc/en/Guide/DriverInstallation">manually for Windows</a>.</b>

 ![](/_images/_longmill/_assembly/_electronics/lm_electronics_p13_v2.jpg "Plug in the USB cable onto the LongBoard.")"{.aligncenter .size-medium}